 The scarab was one of the most popular ancient Egyptian amulets.
 They were used as pieces of jewellery, commemorative items and seals, and magical amulets offering protection and good fortune.
-However, from the Middle Kingdom a specific type of scarab known as the Heart Scarab took on a very specific religious meaning and went on to become the most important amulet in the mummification and burial process.
+However, from the Middle Kingdom a specific type of scarab known as the Heart Scarab took on a very particular religious meaning and went on to become the most important amulet in the mummification and burial process.

 The heart was seen as the home of the spirit, and the bodily element of the ancient Egyptian soul.
 In the Hall of Judgement, it was the heart which was weighed against the feather of Ma’at.
 If a person failed this test they would be devoured by Ammit, if they passed they would go on to enjoy a blissful afterlife.
 Unsurprisingly, the Egyptians were keen to protect their heart.
 The Heart Scarab was intended to protect the heart and act as a stand in for the heart of the deceased if it should be damaged.

-However, the pragmatic ancient Egyptians also wanted to be sure that when they stood before Osiris and made the “Negative Confession”, their heart would not speak against them.
+The pragmatic ancient Egyptians also wanted to be sure that when they stood before Osiris and made the “Negative Confession”, their heart would not speak against them.
 The amulet was inscribed with Spells from the Book of the Dead, in particular Spell 30 which states:

 O my heart which I had from my mother, O my heart which I had upon earth, do not rise up against me as a witness in the presence of the Lord of Things; do not speak against me concerning what I have done, do not bring up against me anything I have done in the presence of the Great God, Lord of the West (Osiris).